cboppert/advances-financial-ml/Glossary.md

 ### Quant Chain

 *Data Curators* - collect, clean, index, store, adjust, and deliver data.
-Experts in market microstructure and data protocols such as FIX
+Experts in market microstructure and data protocols such as FIX.
+(Chapter one is devoted to a summary of this vast field)

+*Feature Analysts* - Use information theory, signal extraction/processing, visualization, labeling, weighting, classifiers, and feature importance techniques to transform raw data into informative signals.
+These signals can then be employed by strategists.
+(Chapters 2-9 and 17-19 are devoted to this aspect of the field)

+*Strategists* - Financial market and economy data scientists who anaylze available feature signals in order to create a strategy experiment for a theory.
+(Developing strategies from available features is covered in chapters 10 and 16)

+*Backtesters* - Data scientists who employ empirical and experimental techniques to validate a particular strategy against a variety of scenarios including historal data producing meta analysis for evaluation.
+Backtesters try to ensure that a strategy isn't overfit to the available data.
+These results are not communicated broadly in order to ensure future experiments remain untainted (Chapters 11 - 16 cover the backtester phase of strategy development)

+*Deployment Team* - Integrates strategy code with production.
+These folk specialize in algorithms, and mathematical programming to ensure outgoing strategy is identical to incoming strategy while delivering in a time table which ensures strategy remains relevant.
+Some tooling include process schedulers, automation servers (E.G. Jenkins), voctorization, multithreading, multiprocessing, GPUs, distributed computing (E.G. Hadoop), high-performance computing (E.G. Slurm), and parallel computing techniques.
+(Deployment techniques are covered in chapters 20-22)